 ‘Conversation of a Lifetime’ initiative aims to address difficult topic at grassroots level

 While Princeton Mayor Liz Lempert supports public-health initiatives, she admits she was a little hesitant when she first heard about a proposal to have mayors promote community conversations about planning for end-of-life healthcare decisions.

 But while it can be an uncomfortable topic, Lempert said, town officials are well-positioned to make a difference.

 “Because it’s a difficult conversation, this is really what a community is for: to help each other to address difficult topics,” Lempert said.

-Princeton is one of three municipalities, along with Gloucester Township and Tenafly, selected to launch,” that will organize community events to encourage people to document their end-of-life wishes.
+Princeton is one of three municipalities, along with Gloucester Township and Tenafly, selected to launch ”Conversation of a Lifetime,” that will organize community events to encourage people to document their end-of-life wishes.

 The initiative is being sponsored by the Mayors Wellness Campaign, an initiative of the New Jersey Health Care Quality Institute, a nonprofit dedicated to improving healthcare quality while containing costs.
 The goal is to expand the program in the future.